Protecting our clients’ interests from recognized environmental conditions

 Should the outcome of a Phase I Environmental Site Assessment identify recognized environmental conditions, such as the presence or likely presence of any hazardous substances or petroleum products on a property into the ground, groundwater, or surface water of the property, Westhorp & Associates will assist our clients in determining a continued course of action which may include a voluntary comprehensive Phase II Environmental Site Assessment.

 A Phase II environmental site assessment will be done in accordance with the ASTM E1903-11 Standard to evaluate known releases or likely release areas and/or to assess the presence or likely presence of substances for legal or business reasons.
-This is an investigation done using the scientific method to evaluate the recognized environmental conditions identified in the Phase I, and may will include soil and groundwater sampling, data analysis, and the preparation a Phase II Environmental report summarizing our findings and recommendations.
+This is an investigation done using the scientific method to evaluate the recognized environmental conditions identified in the Phase I environmental site assessment report, and may include both soil and groundwater sampling, data analysis, and the preparation of a Phase II environmental site assessment report summarizing our findings and recommendations.
 This practice is intended to meet the business community's need for a written, practical reference describing a scientifically sound approach to investigating a property to evaluate the presence or likely presence of a substance.
-The role of the Phase II Assessor is not to provide legal or business advice, but to assist our clients in making sound informed decisions while carefully considering financial needs and time constraints.
+The role of the Phase II assessor is not to provide legal or business advice, but to assist our clients in making sound informed decisions while carefully considering financial needs and time constraints.